danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 probabilities.
 For example, in survival models, a predicted survival probability at a fixed time horizon *t* of 80% is considered reliable if it can be expected that 80 out of 100 will survive among patients who received a predicted survival probability of 80%.

-Calibration is measured by:

--   Observed and Expected ratio at time horizon (*t*):

-    -   the number of observed events (per 100) is calculated as one minus the Kaplan-Meier curve at time *t*;

-    -   the number of expected events (per 100) is calculated as the mean of the predicted risk at time *t*;

-    -   Confidence intervals are calculated using the Normal approximation of the Poisson distribution.

--   Calibration plot: it is a graphical representation of calibration.
-    It shows:

-    -   on the *x-axis* the predicted survival (or risk) probabilities at a fixed time horizon (e.g. at 5 years);
+Calibration can be assessed at a fixed time point (e.g. at 5 years), and globally (considering the entire range of the data).
+In addition, different level of calibration assessment can be estimated according to the level of information available in the data.
+When individual data of development and validation set are available, full assessment of calibration is possible.
+Calibration at fixed time point is possible when baseline hazard at fixed time point and coefficient are available.
+When only coefficients are available, assessment of calibration is limited.

+In the scenario we consider here, we can evaluate calibration only at fixed time point *t* (i.e. 5 years) since we may have baseline survival at time *t* (5 years) and coefficients of the model.

-    -   on the *y-axis* the observed survival (or risk) probabilities at a fixed time horizon (e.g. at 5 years);
+-   Mean calibration at a fixed time point can be estimated using the Observed versus Expected ratio at time t;

-    -   The 45-degree line indicates the good overall calibration.
-        Points below the 45-degree line indicates that the model overestimate the observed risk.
-If points are above the 45-degree line, the model underestimate the observed risk; The observed probabilities estimated by the Kaplan-Meier curves (in case of survival) or by the complementary of the Kaplan-Meier curves (in case of risk in absence of competing risks) are represented in terms of percentiles of the predicted survival (risk) probabilities.

-Other calibration measures are proposed in the literature.
-More details are provided in the references at the end of the document.
+-   Weak calibration can be estimated by additionally calculating calibration slope.

+-   Moderate calibration can estimated at a fixed time point using a flexible calibration curve, complemented with ICI, E50, E90.

+More detailed explanations are available in the paper.

-### 2.2.1 Observed Expected ratio
+### 2.2.1 Mean calibration - fixed time point

-We calculate the observed/ expected ratio (OE) at 5 years in the development and validation data.
-In the development data the OE should be (close to) 1.
+The mean calibration at fixed time point (e.g. at 5 years) can be estimated using the Observed versus Expected ratio.
+The observed is estimated using the complementary of the Kaplan-Meier curve at the fixed time point.
+The expected is estimated using the average predicted risk of the event at the fixed time point.

 <details>
 <summary>